JaredCorduan/JaredCorduan.github.io/posts/2025-01-08--two-six-room-dungeons.md

 tags: dnd, graphs
 ---

-# Two six-room dungeons

-This year there is an RPG game jam for making [zungeons](https://playfulvoid.game.blog/2025/01/01/the-zungeon-manifesto-demystifying-dungeon-creation/), which are a zine-inspired D&D dungeons.
+This year there is an RPG game jam for making [zungeons](https://playfulvoid.game.blog/2025/01/01/the-zungeon-manifesto-demystifying-dungeon-creation/), which are zine-inspired D&D dungeons.
-[Marcia B's Bite-Sized Dungeons](https://traversefantasy.blogspot.com/2022/11/bite-sized-dungeons.html) are recommended.
+[Marcia B's Bite-Sized Dungeons](https://traversefantasy.blogspot.com/2022/11/bite-sized-dungeons.html) is a good starting point.

 Marcia created a list of ten abstract dungeon layouts.
-I found two other layouts that essentially "finish the collection".
+I found two other layouts that essentially "finish the collection", and the graph theory behind it is fun to explore.

-This got me thinking about generalizations.

 ## Criterion